-SCHOOL OF LANGUAGES -Department of SANSKRIT
+SCHOOL OF LANGUAGES - DEPARTMENT OF SANSKRIT

 - 1. Dr. Vasanta Lakshmi has a Ph.D. in Sanskrit from Osmania University.
 She worked as Faculty member at Sanskrit Academy at Osmania University and Jnana Sri Arshavidya Gurukulam in Hyderabad.
 She has published several books in Sanskrit and received "the Best Teacher" award from the Govt. of Andhra Pradesh state. - 2.
 Dr. Bhandaram Vani has a Ph.D and M.Phil. in Sanskrit from Osmania University.
 Dr. Vani has more than 35 years of experience in the field of Academics and Research, and has number of publications to her credit.
 She presented papers in several conferences and seminars. - 3.
-Dr. Narsing Rao has a Ph.D. from Osmania University and is proficient in Sanskrit, Hindi, Telugu, and English.
-He has over 34 years of teaching experience.
-Dr. Rao has produced more than 744 videos. - 4.
+Dr. Usha Rani Sanka is trained in Vyakarana Shastra and Sahitya Shastra by renowned scholars.
+She completed MA in Sanskrit literature, in addition to PG degrees in English and Psychology.
+Having continued with Acharya (Vyakarana) at the National Samskrta University, Tirupati (formerly Rashtriya Sanskrit Vidyapeetha), she earned her Ph.D. in the subject of Vyakarana Shabdabodha and Natural Language Processing (NLP) from the same institution.
+She chose Samskrta prachara and teaching as life-time endeavour by guidance of her gurudeva.
+Having started teaching Samskrtam in 2003, she has worked as Samskrta lecturer in Pre university college and degree college; has coached and taught language to many people through private lessons along with online teaching.
+With equal proficiency in Sanskrit, Hindi, English and Telugu, Dr. Sanka has been engaged in extensive writing work, in all known languages in various media.
+She uses her hobbies of Music, Creative literature also for Samskrtam cause. - 4.
 Dr. K. Varalakshmi has an M.Phil and Ph.D. from Osmania University.
 Her professional experience include more than 12 years of experience as a Deputy Director of Sanskrit Academy, Osmania University.
 Dr. Varalakshmi has published ten books and over 17 research articles.
-She has also served as an external Ph.D. examiner.
+She has also served as an external Ph.D. examiner. - 5.
+Dr. Anupama Ryali completed her doctorate in Sanskrit Sahitya on the topic "bṛhattrayyām trivraga samālochanam," under the guidance of Prof. Rani Sada Siva Murthy, at R.S.
+Vidyapeetha, Tirupathi.
+Her post-doctoral research focused on computational linguistic analysis of Śiśupālavadha of Māgha (Pūrvārdha).
+Dr. Ryali worked on an international project "Enhancing Access to Primary Cultural Heritage Materials of India: Integrating images of literary sources with machine-readable texts, lexical resources, linguistic software, and the web," which was funded by the National Endowment for the Humanities (NIH).
+The project aimed to preserve and improve access to manuscripts of the Mahābhārata and the Bhāgavata Purāṇa, housed at the Brown University and the University of Pennsylvania.
+She has supervised 15 graduate theses and dissertations and has published research papers, articles of inter-disciplinary subjects in reputed and peer-reviewed national and international research journals and conference proceedings.

-SCHOOL OF LANGUAGES - Department of TELUGU
+SCHOOL OF LANGUAGES - DEPARTMENT OF TELUGU